 When searching for case studies...

-- Try searching with various terms, case study or case studies
+- Try searching with various terms, case study or case studies; or you can truncate like this: case stud*

 - When keyword searching, make sure you use quotation marks to search for "case studies" as a term and not individual words